-Appliance will need up to 34-1/2" (876 mm) to the under side of the counter to leave room for leveling adjustments.
+Appliance will need up to 34-1/2" (876 mm) to the underside of the counter to leave room for leveling adjustments.

-When applying an integrated frame to a unit, ensure that both sides are finished in order to prevent warping.
+When applying an integrated panel to a unit, ensure that both sides are finished in order to prevent warping.
 In some installations, the panel may be visible through the glass while the door is open.